sriramss/docs-csm/005-NCN-DEPLOY.md

 ### Manual Check 2 :: STOP :: Verify Quorum and Expected Counts

 1. Verify all nodes have joined the cluster
-    > You can also run this fromm any k8s-manager/k8s-worker node
+    > You can also run this from any k8s-manager/k8s-worker node
     ```bash
     pit:~ # kubectl get nodes -o wide
     NAME       STATUS   ROLES    AGE    VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE                                                  KERNEL-VERSION         CONTAINER-RUNTIME